jfhren/decode_flac/README.md

 `$ ./bin/decode_flac_to_pcm some_flac_file.flac | md5sum`
 and compare the md5 sums.

-You can also add `--big-endian` to output pcm with big endian order.
+You can add `--big-endian` to output pcm with big endian order.
 To compare the md5 sums, you can output big endian order pcm with mplayer for example:
 `mplayer -ao pcm:nowaveheader:file=some_filename.pcm -format s16be
 some_flac_file.flac`
 Be sure to match the number of bits per sample though.

+You can also add `--unsigned` to output pcm with unsigned samples.
+To compare the md5 sums, you can output unsigned samples pcm with mplayer for example:
+`mplayer -ao pcm:nowaveheader:file=some_filename.pcm -format u16le
+some_flac_file.flac`
+Be sure to match the number of bits per sample though.
+You can combine these options.